Talent Management

 Talent management is a process that firms use to improve how they recruit, train, and retain people.
 Companies can foresee their needs and aspirations by using human resources processes such as strategic workforce planning and attempting to hire a workforce that reflects them.
 Talent acquisition, local criteria, budgets, and staffing requirements are just a few of the various tactics used to manage talent.

-Talent management, on the other hand, is a collaborative effort that requires the participation of managers, supervisors, and executives, who give assistance and resources to ensure that talent management strategies are implemented successfully.
+Talent management, on the other hand, is a collaborative effort that requires the participation of managers, supervisors, and executives, who give assistance and resources to ensure that strategies are implemented successfully.

 Why is talent management so essential to success?